Top 14 Thailand Art Museums: A Walk Through Rich History And Culture

 Photo: karigamb08 / Pixabay / Image For Representation Only

-Ever fancied a new-generation museum?
+Ever fancied a new-generation art museum in Thailand?
 Well, now you have it.
 For, this Thailand museum offers a new perspective on contemporary art and culture, centring around the theme of love.
 It is presented through various pictures, paintings, and sculptures, among others.
 If you are in the mood for something romantic or to even learn about the great love stories across the globe, this museum is for you.

 Timings: 10 AM – 10 PM